Recalling David Bowie’s Acting Career…

 In honour of the late, great David Bowie, this is a wee list of 5 of his film appearances over the years.

-Bowie has of course influenced many such as writers of the excellent BBC time travelling series, Life on Mars (2006-07) and it’s sequel Ashes to Ashes (2008) to comedy in the form of Flight of the Conchords (2007-09).
+I was sad to hear of the passing of this singer and sometimes actor.
+Bowie has of course influenced many such as writers of the excellent BBC time-travelling series, Life on Mars (2006-07) and it’s sequel Ashes to Ashes (2008) to comedy in the form of Flight of the Conchords (2007-09).
+These are just five of these appearances, that I remember him in…

 The Snowman (1982)